parashardhapola/bimm05/README.md

 Hello this a short tutorial

-- This is first element of the list
-- and this is the third
-- i cant count

 ## this line was added after staging

 ## After 1st commit the following list was added